NVIDIA/MatX/docs_input/build.rst

 Both Google Test and pybind11 will be automatically downloaded by CPM when unit tests are enabled.
 If an offline copy of them exists, ``CPM_USE_LOCAL_PACKAGES`` can be used to override the download.

-To build unit tests, pass the argument ``-DBUILD_TESTS=ON`` to CMake to configure the build environment, then issue:
+To build unit tests, pass the argument ``-DMATX_BUILD_TESTS=ON`` to CMake to configure the build environment, then issue:

 .. code-block:: shell